 - Freeze: Place the bars in an airtight container and store in the freezer.
 When ready to enjoy, thaw at room temperature until softened.
 They will keep in the freezer for 1-2 months.

-- Combine the sugar and corn syrup in a saucepan over medium heat, stirring to dissolve the sugar.
-Bring to a boil and the remove from the heat once it has come to a boil.
-Stir in the vanilla and peanut butter.
-Next stir in the Rice Krispies and stir until completely coated.
+- In a medium saucepan, combine the sugar and corn syrup over medium heat, stirring to dissolve the sugar.
+Bring to a boil and remove from the heat.
+Stir in the vanilla and peanut butter until combined.
+Add the Rice Krispies and stir until completely coated.
 Transfer to the baking dish and press into an even layer.